Dish-washing machine plumbing made easy: every you need to know about plumbing your dish-washing machine

 What kinds of plumbing connections are available for dishwashers?

-The different types of connections to the plumbing for dishwashers include direct plumbing, air gap, and high-loop.
+The different kinds of connections to the plumbing for dishwashers comprise direct plumbing air gap, and high-loop.

-What are the main elements of a dishwasher’s plumbing system?
+What are the main components of a dishwasher plumbing system?

-How do I know whether my dishwasher’s plumbing is correctly installed?
+How do I know the plumbing system of my dishwasher is installed correctly?

-What are the most common issues that may arise with dishwasher plumbing?
+What are the most common issues that could arise from dishwasher plumbing?

-The common problems that can occur with dishwasher plumbing include clogs, leaks, and low water pressure.
+Common problems that occur with dishwasher plumbing include clogs, leaks, and low pressure.